MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/subscription-overview.md

 3. On the **Subscriptions available** page, you’ll find all **Service plans** available to the tenant.
 4. The **Assigned date** indicates the date of the service plan status was changed.

-Some of the environment operation may be impact by the subscription status -
+Some of the environment's operations may be impact by the subscription status:
- - **Active**: your subscription is in operative state, you should be able to perform all environment operations.
+- **Active**: Your subscription is in an operative state.
+You should be able to perform all environment operations.
- - **In Grace Period**: your subscription has expired but is within the grace period, you should renew your subscription soon.
-It won’t impact your license quantity, ability to deploy new environment, or to perform environment operations.
+- **In Grace Period**: Your subscription has expired, but is within the grace period.
+You should renew your subscription soon.
+The subscription status won’t impact your license quantity, ability to deploy new environment, or to perform environment operations.
- - **Suspended**: your subscription has expired beyond grace period.
-This may reduce the license quantity and impact your ability to deploy new environment or perform environment operations.
+- **Suspended**: Your subscription has expired beyond grace period.
+This subscription status may reduce the license quantity, impact your ability to deploy a new environment, or perform environment operations.
- - **Deleted**: your subscription has been deleted.
-This will impact your ability to deploy new environment or perform environment operations.
+- **Deleted**: Your subscription has been deleted.
+This will impact your ability to deploy a new environment or perform environment operations.
->